 You are of course free of naming you branches to your taste or even using master directly if you find this appropriate.
 Still, keep in mind that:

 a git email or a pull request should address a single feature a bug, so keep your branches as tidy as possible;

 this is a small project with a limited number of forks and active threads on Github, so someone might want to look at your fork and find the branch you are using to implement a specific feature; to avoid any hassle, we suggest that you use branch names prefixed with

 fix-and followed either by the name of the Github issue or a short and meaningful name.

 All pull requests have to be against the main

-The PR gets build by Travis and some primitive auto-testing is done.
+The PR gets build by a Github Action workflow and some primitive auto-testing is done.

 Test images get uploaded to a separate section in Docker hub.

 Reviewers will check the PR and test the resulting images.